fdonnet/ubik_accounting/README.md

 Microservices arch and supports multi-tenants.

-But for now, it's an experimental project that references a lot of things about .net 8 - Backend and Frontend sides of things -.
+But for now, it's an experimental project that references a lot of things about .net 8 (9 soon) - Backend and Frontend sides of things -.

 ## Not ready for production